|Training Organisation Name:||Lloyd McGill Pte Ltd|

 You have choices regarding our collection, use or disclosure of your personal data.
 You have the right to object to the processing of your personal data and withdraw your consent in a manner described in clause 5 below.

-We may collect, disclose or use your personal data pursuant to an exception under the Personal Data Protection Act or other written law.
+We may collect, disclose or use your personal data pursuant to an exception under the Personal Data Protection Act or other written law such as during the following situations:

 In general, subject to the applicable exceptions permitted in the Singapore Personal Data Protection Act 2012, before we collect the above personal data from you, we will notify you of the purposes for which your personal data may be collected, used and/or disclosed, as well as obtain your consent for the collection, use and/or disclosure of your personal data for the intended purposes.
 If you choose not to provide us with the personal data described in this Policy, we may not be able to fulfil our contractual duties towards you or facilitate your request or provide the service to you.